reductor/redutor.github.io/_posts/2023-08-10-the-downsides-of-coroutines.markdown

 These two approaches normally get determined based on scheduling decisions where a lazy coroutine makes it easier to schedule the entire coroutine from start to finish on a different thread.

-Most of the major coroutine libraries use lazy starting coroutines, there is a proposed Boost.Async which uses eager starting coroutines.
+Most of the major coroutine libraries use lazy starting coroutines, there is a proposed Boost.Async which has eager starting coroutines.

 If you you know that a function is always going to only be used with the pattern
 ```cpp